 Does the Panhellenic Council have a Spring Recruitment process?

-Yes, the University of Florida does have a Spring Recruitment process which typically begins toward the end of January each year.
+Yes, the University of Florida does have a Spring Recruitment process which begins on January 12, 2021.
+We will be hosting an info session January 12 at 6:30 p.m.
 This process is informal, meaning there is no registration or fee required to participate.
 Please note that typically only about half of our chapters participate in Spring Recruitment each year.

 What are recommendations and do I need them?

 Recommendations are letters or statements from a sorority alumna recommending a Potential New Member for sorority membership.
 Letters of recommendation are not required for Spring Recruitment.

 The attire for Recruitment gets more formal as the Rounds progress.
 The Panhellenic Council has a Pinterest page with suggestions for what to wear during each Round.
 Ultimately, you should wear whatever makes you feel comfortable and most like yourself!
 Keep in mind that since all Rounds of Recruitment 2020 will take place virtually, you will only be visible from the waist-up.

 If I participate in Recruitment, am I obligated to join a chapter?

 No, you are not obligated to join a chapter.
 Many women choose to go through Recruitment to meet people and make new friends.
 Recruitment is an opportunity for you to visit our chapters, get a glimpse of Greek life, and assess whether or not you would like to be a part of the UF Greek community.